 .

 The usual approach of this module is to allow implicit creation of lightweight string classes from character arrays, while heavy-weight string types need to be created explicitly.
-However, this approach is not possible here: In the moment that C++ 17 is active and this way class std::string_view
+However, this approach is not possible here: At the moment that C++ 17 is active and this way class std::string_view

 becomes available, the standard library performs some TMP code that allows implicit creations of type std::string

 with internal conversions using the lightweight type!
-Hence, the implicit creation can not be avoided if in parallel we want to allow type std::string_view
+Hence, the implicit creation cannot be avoided if in parallel we want to allow type std::string_view

 to be implicitly created.
 Because of this, the definition is made as follows: